top of page

 Practical learning

-With the Indian Education Model, learning is focused equally on the practical, not only the conceptual.
+With the Akshar Education Model, learning is focused equally on the practical, not only the conceptual.
 Students develop hands-on skills, whilst tackling the immediate needs of their community head-on.

 Thus, addressing social issues becomes a major part of the curriculum, transforming children and teens into agents of change, actively working to build a better future for their own communities.